 We strive towards fair, green and accessible cities through collaborations between research and practice.
 Our networks are an opportunity for different actors from academy, practice and politics as well as business and civil society to meet.
 The networks are connected to different themes.
 They all focus on different wicked issues connected to sustainable urban development.
 Welcome to join and contribute to develop sustainable cities!

-As part of a Mistra Urban Futures’ networks you get the opportunity to:
+As part of a Mistra Urban Futures’ open and free of charge networks you get the opportunity to:

 • Get inspired and supported in the strive to develop fair, green and accessible cities